Why pursue a Master of Applied Second Language Acquisition at Missouri State?

 The MASLA is not a teacher certification program and does not contain a certification or endorsement option.

 One of the purposes of the program is to allow presently certified foreign language teachers to pursue a master’s degree in their fields.
-Prospective MASLA candidates who are not certified to teach in Missouri but who wish to seek certification in Spanish or French or to add a TESOL endorsement to an existing certification should speak with an advisor in the Department of English or in the Department of World Languages and Cultures.
+Prospective MASLA candidates who are not certified to teach in Missouri but who wish to seek certification in Spanish or French or to add a TESOL endorsement to an existing certification should speak with an advisor in the Department of English or in the Department of Languages, Cultures and Religions

 They should also contact the Teacher Certification Office for additional information on certification options for postbaccalaureate students.